d0k3/GodMode9/resources/lua-doc.md

 * `string fs.find(string pattern[, bool opts {bool first}])`

 Searches for a file based on a wildcard pattern.
-Returns the last result, unless `first` is specified.
+Returns the last result, unless `first` is specified, or `nil` if nothing was found.

 Pattern can use `?` for search values, for example `00017?02` will match `00017002`, `00017102`, etc. Wildcards are also accepted.